 Welcome to the Newtown Library Company!
 We hope you will consider becoming a member.

 The Newtown Library Company is, and has always been a subscription library.
 Our charter of 1789 defines us as a private library with a fee to be a member and annual dues.
 Two public reading rooms are maintained where anyone may freely enjoy the many resources of Newtown’s unique educational institution.
+Our library is run by one librarian and a team of dedicated volunteers and board members.
+The membership and generosity of our patrons is what keeps this historic library running.

 Anyone wishing to join the library may do so.
 Although we are not part of the county library system, we strive to provide our members with the most current best-sellers as well as programs for all ages.